An easy way to incorporate hands-on fun with patterns in preschool!

 As we continue to explore the letter K this week, the children worked on practicing their skills for identifying and making AB patterns with a kite inspired activity…

-Introducing patterns first begins with a hands-on type of activity an was followed up with an the activity page.
+Introducing patterns first begins with a hands-on type of activity and was followed up with an activity page.

 The activity pages we use are usually something I have created on my own computer.
 They are specifically designed to complement a theme, skill, or process we have been focusing on over time.

 Not every child was able to complete this activity page – or at least complete the page as directed – but that was okay.
 We want to introduce the idea of making patterns in many different ways.

 Before having the children attempt to try the activity page, we like to begin by having the children make an AB pattern with something more concrete.
 For this, we used construction paper bows and a “kite string” piece of yarn.